mathigon/textbooks/content/sequences/content.md

           .n(style="top: 83%") 8

       include svg/rabbits.svg
-      .legend(slot="legend") In the first month, the rabbits are very small and can't do much, but they grow very quickly.
+      .legend(slot="legend") In the first month, the rabbits are very small and can’t do much, but they grow very quickly.
       .legend(slot="legend") After one month, the rabbits are grown up and can start mating… .legend(slot="legend") … and after another month, they will give birth to their first pair of kids.
 You now have two pairs of rabbits.
       .legend(slot="legend") In the next month, your pair of rabbits will give birth to another couple.
 Meanwhile, the first pair of kids have grown up.
 You now have three pairs in total.